chimpytt/aws-lambda-to-discord/README.md

 ### IAM Setup
 IAM setup requires a single policy and role.
 Within the IAM console, create a new policy and copy the JSON from the resources/iam.json file.
-This policy cam straight from the AWS documentation and is setup to allow Lambda to interact with CloudWatch.
+This policy came straight from the AWS documentation and is setup to allow Lambda to interact with CloudWatch.
 With the policy created, define a new role (I call mine 'LambdaCodePipelineExec') and attach this single policy.
 No other policies are needed on the role to allow this function to work.

 ### Discord Setup